kyryl-opens-ml/ai-engineering/blog-posts/ai-product-template/README.md

   </tr>
 </table>

-It has simple evaliations in form of integration tests;
+It has simple evaluations in the form of integration tests:

-- does it works
+- Does it work?
-- does it proeuce valdiate format
+- Does it produce a valid format?
-- does another llm thing it;s good!
+- Does another LLM think it's good?
-- does it perfoce well based on latberle data before.
+- Does it perform well based on labeled data from before?

 2. Deterministic – simple CRUD on "items" (no AI), just boring stuff (which is hugely valuable).